DFHack/dfhack/Readme.rst

 gui/workflow
 ============

-Bind to a key, and activate with a job selected in a workshop in the 'q' mode.
+Bind to a key (the example config uses Alt-W), and activate with a job selected in a workshop in the 'q' mode.

 .. image:: images/workflow.png